 A = I will run three days per week, varying duration and speed: Two 30 minute runs will be at a faster speed.
 One 45 minute run will be at a slower speed.

-R = Frequent running is relevant to my other goals of gaining more lean muscles and energy
+R = Frequent running is relevant to my other objectives of gaining more lean muscles and energy

 T = 3 months from today